Connect Fleet DM to Smallstep

 - Upload your

-The profiles will be deployed to devices at their next check-in.
-Fleet will automatically substitute the variables with the appropriate values for each device.
+The profile will be deployed to devices at their next MDM check-in.
+Fleet automatically substitutes the $FLEET_VAR_* values per host.

 Alternatively, you can use a separate software management system such as Munki to deploy the agent.
 See the Smallstep Agent manual installation guide for detailed instructions.

-Linux does not support MDM configuration profiles, so the SCEP enrollment flow used for macOS and Windows does not apply.
-Instead, the Smallstep agent on Linux registers directly using TPM attestation.
-After installing the agent package, you must configure it with your Smallstep team slug and CA fingerprint.
+Linux does not support MDM configuration profiles, so the SCEP flow used for Apple and Windows devices does not apply.
+Instead, the Smallstep agent on Linux registers directly with your Smallstep team using TPM attestation.
+There is no certificate authority to configure in Fleet — you only need to deploy and configure the agent.

 #!/bin/bash